awsdocs/iam-user-guide/doc_source/id_users.md

 # IAM users<a name="id_users"></a>

+**Important**
+The IAM best practices have been updated\.
+As a [best practice](best-practices.md), require human users to use federation with an identity provider to access AWS using temporary credentials\.
+An additional best practice recommendation is to require workloads to use temporary credentials with IAM roles to access AWS\.
+IAM users are to be used only in very limited scenarios where an IAM role cannot be assumed\.
+To learn about using AWS IAM Identity Center \(successor to AWS Single Sign\-On\) to create users with temporary credentials, see [Getting started](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.

-An AWS Identity and Access Management \(IAM\) *user* is an entity that you create in AWS to represent the person or application that uses it to interact with AWS\.
+An AWS Identity and Access Management \(IAM\) *user* is an entity that you create in AWS\.
+The IAM user represents the human user or workload who uses the IAM user to interact with AWS;\.
 A user in AWS consists of a name and credentials\.

 An IAM user with administrator permissions is not the same thing as the AWS account root user\.
 For more information about the root user, see [AWS account root user](id_root-user.md)\.